ibm-cloud-docs/event-notifications/en-destination-slack.md

 ## Configuring a slack subscription
 {: #en-slack-configure-sub}

-You can add attachment color to individual slack subscription based on hex code for e.g. "#0000FF" for blue
+You can add attachment color to individual slack subscription based on hex code, for example, "#0000FF" for blue.

 ## How a slack notification from Event Notifications looks
 {: #en-how-a-slack-notification-from-en-looks}

 Event notification generates slack notifications from incoming payload.
 The template event notification use to send to slack looks like following -

 ```sh
 {